 And, since many of you are women, you may be interested in the professional barriers that doctor Pert encountered in the male-dominated world of medical research which she also cleverly intersperses between the technical chapters of her book.
 For the rest of you, I have summarized the findings from all my research of many sources which you can find by clicking on this link:

-The Mind body connection became the “glue” that ties all the other elements of my recovery protocol together and consists of the following major elements:
+The Mind body connection became the first and ongoing step that ties all of the other elements of my protocol together and consists of the following major elements: